Yandex Cloud

 • Fee for a continuously running VM (see Yandex Compute Cloud pricing).

-• Secret storage fees (see Yandex Lockbox pricing).
+• Fee for storing secrets (see Yandex Lockbox pricing).

 • Fee for storing a Docker image (see Yandex Container Registry pricing).

-• Fee for the number of container calls, computing resources allocated to execute the application, and outgoing traffic (see Serverless Containers pricing).
+• Fee for container invocation count, computing resources allocated to run the application, and outbound traffic (see Serverless Containers pricing).

-• Fee for requests to the API gateway (see Yandex API Gateway pricing).
+• Fee for API gateway requests (see Yandex API Gateway pricing).

 Create a service accountCreate a service account

-Create a service account and assign it the roles for the folder to host the containerized app infrastructure.
+Create a service account and assign it the required roles for the folder that will host the containerized app infrastructure.

 Management console